 Those who know about the 5 E’s of (so called) carcinoid syndrome will get the meaning of this story straight away.
 For those unaware of those 5 E’s, read about them here.

 I sometimes need motivating and it’s really easy to put off doing ‘hard things‘, instead opting for your comfort zone of staying at home.
 It’s often easier to say “I can’t” than it is to say “I can”.
 And yet, each time I hesitate about saying “I can”, I always end up refreshed, enthused, and happy I didn’t say “I can’t”.
-So this is the story of the my daytrip last week.
+So this is the story of the my daytrip at the end of summer.

 Everywhere you look, there are experts telling us that exercise is good for us, even those with cancer can benefit.
 There’s even programmes being introduced in the UK prescribing exercise before surgery (prehab), apparently it can make patients withstand the surgery better and recover quicker.
 When health experts say exercise, they don’t really mean you have to climb up Mount Kilimanjaro or run in the London Marathon.
 Everyone needs to stick to their own abilities and condition, even gardening is exercise.
 I’m a believer in doing exercise and try to get beyond the motivation issues to do it.
 Exercise also overlaps with other areas such as Eating and Emotions below.
 Sometimes you gotta climb that hill and when I see a hill, I always fancy going up it, even when I know it’s going to hurt.
 For me it’s much more than exercise.
 So on the daytrip last week, we found a hill and went up it.
 It wasn’t a big hill but it was a steep hill.
 The view was very nice.